-Lower School Extended Day
+Lower School

 Extended Day for Lower School students operates from 3-6 p.m., Monday through Friday in Hubbard Hall.
 Pick-up from Extended Day will take place at the Extended Day room located next to the Lower School Library.
-Parents must walk inside to pick up students and sign out with the staff members on duty or send a text to the Extended Day pick-up cell phone at 804-584-9667.
+Parents must walk inside to pick up students and sign out with the staff members on duty or send a text to the Extended Day pick-up cell phone at (804) 584-9667.

-Anyone picking up a student from Extended Day should be listed on a student's emergency information on PowerSchool or have written approval to pick up from a parent via email or written note.
+Anyone picking up a student from Extended Day should be listed on a student's emergency information in PowerSchool or have written approval to pick up from a parent via email or written note.
 Students will not be dismissed to anyone without prior parental consent.

-Middle School Extended Day
+Middle School

 Extended Day at the Middle School operates Monday-Friday from 3-6 p.m.
-Students should bring nut-free snacks from home to eat at Extended Day.
-Drinks other than water are not permitted.
-Pick-up until 5:00 p.m.

-takes place in the Allen Library in Singleton Hall.
-Pick-up after 5:00 p.m. will take place in the Extended Day room located in Hubbard Hall next to the Lower School library.
-Parents must walk inside to pick up students and sign out with the staff members on duty or send a text to the Extended Day pick-up cell phone at 804-584-9667.
+Prior to 5:00 p.m., student pick-up takes place in the Allen Library in Singleton Hall.
+Pick-up after 5:00 p.m. will take place in the Extended Day room located in Hubbard Hall next to the Lower School Library.
+Parents must walk inside to pick up students and sign out with the staff members on duty or send a text to the Extended Day pick-up cell phone at (804) 584-9667.
 Any student in the Allen Library after dismissal is considered to be part of the Extended Day program and will be charged the applicable drop-in rate (see Extended Day contract on website for pricing).